HostVDS-com/tutorials/README.md

 To maintain an easy-to-use, community-driven tutorial platform, we have several important rules to follow.

 1. **Topic Structure:**
-   - Every topic is a unique, simple, and permanent folder with a URL-safe name (e.g., "docker").
+   - Every topic is a unique, simple, and permanent folder with a URL-safe lowercase name (e.g., "docker")

 2. **Metadata for Topics:**
    - Each topic has a reserved path `_index/_index.yaml`.
 This file contains metadata related to the current topic and follows this structure: